-Over several months, we ran, jogged, speed-walked and walked with these jogging strollers in all types of terrain; smooth, rough, hilly, bumpy, muddy, sandy, rocky, snowy, dry and wet.
-We used them indoors and outdoors.
-In crowded stores and open parks.
+Over several months, we ran, jogged, speed-walked, and walked with these jogging strollers in all types of terrain; smooth, rough, hilly, bumpy, muddy, sandy, rocky, snowy, dry, and wet.
+We used them indoors and outdoors in crowded stores and open parks.
 We pushed and pulled them up.
 We folded and unfolded them and got them in and out of the car trunk.
 And we did all of this with baby and baby's gear in tow.
-Exactly the way most parents use this kind of stroller in the real world.
+Precisely the way most parents use this kind of stroller in the real world.

-One key source of ratings and critique of run-ability performance was input from the running expert on our review team, Carrie Vickers, who put each of the strollers through the wringer during her ultra distance race training, with her twin girls, and older daughter.
-In addition, we had testers of different heights, both male and female, run each product and assess field performance.
+One key source of ratings and critique of run-ability performance was input from our running expert, Carrie Vickers, who put each of the strollers through the wringer during her ultra-distance race training, with her twin girls, and an older daughter.
+Also, we had testers of different heights, both male and female, to run each product, and assess field performance.

 Ease of Use

 Testing ease of use required that we compare the features of each product and how easy they were to use under normal circumstances.
 Some of the conveniences looked good on paper but weren't good in real life, and other features seem almost useless for a stroller you plan to run with.
-Points were earned for nice large canopies that were easy to adjust and covered most of the passenger, peek-a-boo windows that were large enough to see the baby, cup holders that didn't drop items, storage bins that can actually hold diaper bags, and reclining seats.
+Points are earned for nice large canopies that are easy to adjust and cover most of the passenger, peek-a-boo windows that are large enough to see the baby, cup holders that don't drop items, storage bins that can hold diaper bags, and reclining seats.

-Some of the strollers didn't have much in the way of conveniences and unlike other types of strollers, we didn't consider this to be a big downfall.
-Products designed for running don't necessarily need a lot of bells and whistles and having too many means it might be difficult to use them when you are actually jogging.
-However, we felt if they are going to have the features they should be well done, of good quality, and easy to utilize.
+Some of the strollers didn't have much in the way of conveniences, and unlike other types of strollers, we didn't consider this to be a big downfall.
+Products designed for running don't necessarily need a lot of bells and whistles, and having too many means it might be challenging to use them when you are jogging.
+However, we felt if they are going to have the features, they should be well done, of good quality, and easy to utilize.
 Strollers were compared against one another so parents can get a feel for which options are better than others.

-We gave more points to single action brakes over double action brakes believing that they are easier to use and more likely to be set properly.
+We gave more points to single-action brakes over double action brakes believing that they are easier to use and more likely to be appropriately set.

 Weight and Folded Size